cdrn/cdrn.github.io/content/projects/sigil.md

     url: https://www.npmjs.com/package/sigild
 ---

 A local signing tool and Claude Code MCP integration.
-Claude (or any LLM agent) can request signatures for Ethereum transactions, EIP-191 personal messages, or EIP-712 typed data — but never sees the key material, only opaque handles like `eth:executor`.
+Claude (or any LLM agent) can request signatures for Ethereum transactions, EIP-191 personal messages, or EIP-712 typed data, but never sees the key material, only opaque handles like `eth:executor`.
 Keys are encrypted at rest with XChaCha20-Poly1305 + Argon2id, held in process memory only after explicit unlock from a separate terminal, and zeroized on shutdown.
 A policy engine bounds what each key can sign (chain ID, destination allowlist, per-tx value cap, function-selector allowlist).

 Born out of wanting to delegate on-chain work to agentic tooling without handing them my keys.
-Pre-alpha — the MCP server, CLI, unlock flow, and static policy checks all work end-to-end, but don't point it at real funds yet.